 Southern Living Scooped: Ice cream treats, cheats, and frozen eats – This book contains many creative flavors of ice cream, sauces, and other foods that go well with ice cream.
 I thought this was a great updated take on ice cream.

-Well that’s it for this month.
-Not a lot of cooking went on, so I can’t say I same up with great finds.
+Well, that’s it for this month.
+Not a lot of cooking went on, so I can’t say I came up with great finds.
 I hope you enjoy some of these favorites, and if you have questions please let me know.

 Please note, this page contains affiliate links, I may receive compensation if you purchase a recommended item.